Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

 If you’re on the prowl for the purr-fect pet, the Singapura cat might be a great pick for you!
 This pint-sized pet is great for families and singles alike.
 They also do well with other pets and small tots.
-Provide your kitty with plenty of exercise, a balanced diet, and regular wellness checks to ensure she’s healthy.
+Provide your kitty with plenty of exercise, a balanced diet, and regular wellness checks to ensure they’re healthy.
 In return, your Singapura will provide you with lots of love and affection for years to come!

 Featured Image Credit: VictorTaurus, Shutterstock